nikolai-katkov/do-me-lint/README.md

 - Adds all Git-ignored patterns to `.prettierignore` and `.eslintignore`
 - Provides you a detailed report of the most common errors
 - Rules are managed in a Google spreadsheet
-- Rules are finely selected for you
+- Rules are finely selected for you from the [best plugins](#supported-eslint-plugins)
 - Your projects gets only relevant rules, e.g. you get Typescript plugin and rules only if you have typescript as a dependency
 - All ESlint configuration is stored in a single `.eslintrc.yml` file.
 DoMeLint ensures there are no conflicting configurations.
 No extended, recommended or nested configurations - what you see is what you get.
 - No configuration needed